Using PLU and SKU numbers

 Before we dive into the benefits, let’s define what exactly PLU and SKU numbers are:

-PLU codes are universal identifier numbers assigned to products, particularly produce items and other goods sold loose without barcodes.
+PLU codes are universal identifier numbers assigned to products, often produce items and other goods sold loose without barcodes.
 For example, a PLU code for a Granny Smith apple might be 4152.
 Suppliers assign these 4-5 digit codes and allow retailers to look at pricing and inventory data for produce.

 Retailers can optionally use a range between 3170-3269 to create their own internal PLU codes for produce items.
 Please do not count on them being available, though.
 Many suppliers are idiots and will occasionally supply items with these PLUs.
 Interestingly, this happens in newsagencies despite standard stock file standard requirements explicitly forbidding this practice.

 SKU numbers are unique ID codes that retailers assign to track stock-keeping units.
 They allow you to monitor specific product variants in your inventory.
-For example, you may assign SKU #101 to Coca-Cola Can 375mL, SKU #102 to Coca-Cola Bottle 1L, etc. These 1-3 digit codes help differentiate product sizes, colours, flavours, etc.
+For example, say you assign:

 Key Benefits of Using PLU and SKU Numbers